Clean Eating Grocery List (Unprocessed Foods)

 Packaged snacks will quickly eat up your budget, so use them sparingly.
 Be sure to read your labels to avoid any sneaky added sugar, undesirable oils, or questionable preservatives.

-Just like with pantry staples, choose snacks with simple ingredients.
+Just like with pantry staples, choose snacks with simple ingredients (have you ever tried frozen grapes for example).
 Organic doesn’t need to be a priority with these, as you’re not eating them often.

 To save money, check out store brands over name brands.
 Be sure to read your labels to compare, but often, store brands have similar ingredients and are less expensive.